DreadyCrig/expressionengine-htaccess/README.md

 A versatile .htaccess file for use in Expression Engine installations.

--- Clean URLs
+- Clean URLs
--- www. redirection
+- non-www to www redirection
--- image expiry caching
+- image expiry caching